Improved Variance-Aware Confidence Sets for Linear Bandits and Linear Mixture MDP: Preliminaries

 A linear mixture MDP is an episodic MDP with the extra assumption that its transition model is an unknown linear combination of a known set of models.
-Specifically, there is an unknown parameter $\vtheta \in \sB^d_1(1)$, such that $P = \sum_{i = 1}^d \theta_i P_i$.
+Specifically, there is an unknown parameter $\vtheta^* \in \sB^d_1(1)$, such that $P = \sum_{i = 1}^d \theta_i^* P_i$ where based models $P_1,\ldots,P_d$ are given.
 The goal is to learn $\vtheta^*$ and minimize the cumulative expected regret $\E[\Reg^K]$, where